ben-page/node-test/README.md

     }
     ```

-    Now you can run individual suites or the whole thing from the command line.
+    Now you can run individual suites from the command line.
     ```shell
-    node tests/suite1.js
+    > node tests/suite1.js
-    node tests/index.js
+    > node tests/suite3.js
+    ```
+    Or you can run the whole thing.
+    ```shell
-    npm test
+    > npm test
     ```
 3. The up coming CLI will make it easier to execute multiple suites without needing to maintain an `index.js`.